 for further discussion contact Janice (250-868-7070; firstname.lastname@example.org)

-Participate in the weekly 2.5 hr. group class for 8 weeks plus the all-day Saturday class between classes 6 and 7
+Attend an orientation session; commit to daily home practice using the guided meditations (approx. 45 min.) provided; and participate in the weekly 2.5 hr. group classes for 8 weeks plus an all-day Saturday class between weeks 6 and 7.

 $420 (GST incl) for 28 hrs class time, Home Practice Manual, & mindfulness meditation audio recordings.